openhab/org.openhab.binding.zwave/doc/fortrezz/mimolite_0_0.md

 ### Parameter 11: Momentary_Relay1_Duration

 Momentary Relay1 output enable/disable (100msec).
-Momentary Relay1 output enable/disable.
-0 = disable (Default) 1..255 = enable / value sets the approximate momentary on time in increments of 100msec.
+<p&gtMomentary Relay1 output enable/disable.
+0 = disable (Default) 1..255 = enable / value sets the approximate momentary on time in increments of 100msec.</p&gt
 The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |